Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 Kaavi flooring has a naturally matte and slightly textured finish, making it less slippery than polished surfaces when properly maintained.

-2.Does red oxide flooring crack?
+2.Does oxide flooring crack?

-Red oxide flooring is durable, but like all cement-based floors, proper curing and expansion joints are essential to prevent cracks.
+Oxide flooring is durable, but like all cement-based floors, proper curing and expansion joints are essential to prevent cracks.

 3.Is traditional flooring suitable for apartments?

 Traditionally, kaavi and red oxide flooring are limited to earthy tones like red, maroon, and terracotta.
 While muted green or yellow shades can be achieved using mineral pigments, bright or bold colours are not recommended.
-For a detailed breakdown of colour possibilities, finishes, and modern alternatives, read our guide to kaavi and red oxide flooring colour options.
+For a detailed breakdown of colour possibilities, finishes, and modern alternatives, read our guide to kaavi and oxide flooring colour options.

 This guide is based on real residential projects handled by top interior designers in Hyderabad, especially in areas like Kukatpally, Kondapur, and Gachibowli, where climate, lifestyle, and maintenance requirements influence flooring choices.
+If you're planning a home upgrade and want thoughtful execution with the right materials, feel free to get in touch with us — we’re proud to be among the best interior designers in Hyderabad, offering complete modular and interior solutions tailored to your space.